notable/notable/resources/tutorial/notes/03 - The Middlebar.md

 To search just type something in the search bar.

-The title of notes is searched in _fuzzly_, which basically means that you can omit some characters from the query: if for instance there's a note titled "Notable" you can also find it by typing "Noab" or "Notae", as long as the characters are in the right order the note will be found.
+The title of notes is searched in _fuzzily_, which basically means that you can omit some characters from the query: if for instance there's a note titled "Notable" you can also find it by typing "Noab" or "Notae", as long as the characters are in the right order the note will be found.

-The content of notes is searched in too, but not fuzzly, a full-match is required in this case.
+The content of notes is searched in too, but not fuzzily, a full-match is required in this case.

 ## New Note Button